TrieToSucceed/AirBnB_clone_v2/README.md

 This is the console /command interpreter for the Holberton Airbnb clone project.
 The console can be used to store objects in and retrieve objects from a JSON.

+Additional features include:
+  -implementation of MySQL database using SQLAlchemy

 ### Supported classes:
 * BaseModel
 * User